Thu Apr 15th, 2010 at 08:01:36 AM EST

 front-paged by afew

-In a review entitled "Too Big to Succeed"
+In a review entitled "Too Big to Succeed" the reviewer comments:

 As I’ve campaigned to get my own community, as well as the world, into a recovery program for growth addiction, I’ve learned there is nothing in our modern world as sacred as growth.
 While the famous Club of Rome report, Limits to Growth in 1972 began a global dialog about the unsustainability of economic growth, over the last few decades most of the mainstream environmental movement decided economic growth was too revered to even try to dismantle.
 It became politically incorrect to question continued, perpetual economic growth.